Pytrends Tutorial: How to Use the Google Trends API in Python

 Related Queries

-The related_queries() function in Pytrends retrieves related search queries to a specific keyword.
-This function provides valuable insights into what other topics or queries are being searched in relation to the keyword youā€™re analyzing.
-It categorizes the results into top queries and rising queries:
+The related_queries() function retrieves other related search queries for a specific keyword.
+This function provides valuable insights into what other topics or queries are being searched in relation to the keyword you’re searching.

 • Top related queries: These are the most popular related searches in the given timeframe.